Self-refuting worldviews need to be discarded

 The debate on the age of the earth has been ongoing for epochs…or at least for 150 years since Charles Lyell worked to “free the science from Moses.”
 I’ve addressed this particular issue many time before, and while not an issue of salvation, it has great importance for Christians in the area of biblical interpretation.
 So, while people can still be redeemed and not understand the intricacies of biblical hermeneutics, it is still important for maturing Christians to learn to correctly understand the revelation of God as intended.

 So, if the age of the earth is not an issue of salvation, why does it seem to bring such division?
 The division comes from how to interpret the Bible.
 If the Bible is the Word of God, then it should be the epistemic authority.
 Typically, it is those that are identified as youth earth creationists or biblical creationists that take this view.
 The Bible is authoritative, and outside sources are subject to what God has revealed.
 If the Bible is just a collection of loosely-affiliated religious writings then there can be other authorities (culture, scholarly paradigms, other historical documents) that can OVERRULE biblical texts.
 This is typically how old earth believers tend to view the Bible.
-They typically say, “We believe the Bible to to true” but then they immediately say, “Genesis needs to be interpreted differently than written because science proves it to be wrong.”
+They typically say, “We believe the Bible to be true” but then they immediately say, “Genesis needs to be interpreted differently than written because science proves it to be wrong.”
 See what happens there?
 They hold interpretations of evidence in authority over scripture, so that the Bible gets re-interpreted when the materialist assumptions of the foundation of the current scholarly paradigm.
 Below is an example.

 Sadly, this blog post starts out with an equivocation fallacy, and it’s a very common one, so the author, Candice Brown (CB hereafter) is probably just quoting from someone else who uses this particular mantra.